ProviderConnect™

 - Private oncology providers (Spire, Ramsay, Christie Private) have simpler procurement than NHS trusts-faster pilots, clearer ROI conversations.

-Patient-driven demand creates a "bottom-up" channel to complement enterprise sales.
-Cancer patients discover CareHub™ through social media, word-of-mouth, and caregiver networks—then ask their oncologists to integrate.
+Patient-driven demand creates a bottom-up channel to complement enterprise sales.
+Cancer patients discover CareHub™ through social media, word-of-mouth, and caregiver networks, then ask their oncologists to integrate.
+This section is intentionally modeled as a conservative floor rather than the primary global growth engine.

 Pricing: Solo Practitioner Tier